 Websites act as a business card, sales pitch, and portfolio all in one.
 For small contractors, a website may seem like an unnecessary expense, but the consumer landscape is changing as more and more people search online to solve their construction-related issues.

-Search engine optimization (SEO)* is crucial because it increases visibility and drives traffic, offering greater opportunities to convert website visitors into customers.
-It is the most viable and cost-effective long-term construction marketing strategy.
+Construction marketing SEO* is crucial because it increases visibility and drives traffic, offering greater opportunities to convert contractor websites visitors into customers.
+It is the most viable and cost-effective long-term strategy for digital marketing in construction industry.

-The better your SEO score, the higher your website will appear on search engines like Bing and Google.
+The better the score of your construction SEO marketing campaign, the higher your website will appear on search engines like Bing and Google.
 Users tend to defer to recommendations generated by search engines, so having a higher ranking for keywords users search for will solidify your business as trustworthy in users’ minds.

 *SEO: By optimizing a website or webpage with keywords, you increase the quantity and quality of traffic from a search engine’s organic results.
 A keyword is a word or phrase on your website or web pages that match the words and phrases people are entering into search engines.